What you need to know about buying house and land packages

 After pre-approval, it’s a good idea to find and reserve the land you are purchasing while you select your builder and house.
 This will ensure that you know what you’re working with and the land doesn’t get sold before you have finalised your floorplans.

-Next, you’ll need to pay the deposit.
-This is held in a trust account and also cannot be accessed by the developer until settlement.
+Next, you’ll need to pay the deposit for the Land.
+This is held in a trust account and cannot be accessed by the developer until settlement.

-You’ll need to choose a mortgage broker or solicitor to handle the paperwork involved with your purchase.
+You’ll need to choose a solicitor or conveyancer to handle the paperwork involved with your purchase.
 At this point, you will need to clarify any special terms and conditions of the sale.
 Your lender or mortgage broker will help you with all your mortgage documents.

 Benefits of a house and land package